Introduction to Mobile Web Service

 4.2 Reduce image dimension

 - Use Adaptive images – Adaptive images uses a PHP script which automatically detects the size of the screen and produces a scaled-down version of the image to fit the screen size.
-Through adaptive image technique, you can also set the quality of the images.
+Through adaptive image techniques, you can also set the quality of the images.

-The main benefit of this is only the needed images are downloaded in the background and unwanted images are avoided
+The main benefit of this is only the needed images are downloaded in the background, and unwanted images are avoided.

-4.3 Reduce Client Side Processing
+4.3 Reduce Client-Side Processing

 Here are few tips to reduce client-side processing